-7.2 Summarise the key provisions and applicable procedures affecting the recognition and enforcement of
+7.2 Summarise the key provisions and applicable procedures affecting the recognition and enforcement of arbitration awards.

-Considering that Mozambique has acceded to the 1958 New York Convention, Mozambican courts are to give effect prima facie to an arbitration agreement and award rendered in another signatory country to the New York Convention.
+Considering that Mozambique has acceded to the 1958 New York Convention, Mozambique has acceded to the 1958 New York Convention, Mozambique to an arbitration agreement and award rendered in another signatory country to the New York Convention.
 To be enforceable, foreign arbitral awards must have previously been reviewed and confirmed by Mozambique's Supreme Court.
 Under domestic law, the grounds for refusing the enforcement of an arbitral award are the same as those foreseen for the enforcement of court decisions, which are wider than those of the New York Convention (see question 7.1).